Zymus/Configurable-Thaumcraft-Aspects/README.md

-Configurable-Thaumcraft-Aspects [1.6.4] v0.2
+Configurable-Thaumcraft-Aspects [1.6.4] v0.4
 ============================================

-This mod allows users to configure Thaumcraft aspects for Items and Blocks that do not have any.
+This mod allows users to configure Thaumcraft aspects for Items and Blocks.

 Requirements
 ============================================
 Java 1.7+

 Installation
 ============================================

-Copy '''ConfigurableThaumcraftAspects-1.6.4-0.2.zip''' into your mods folder (.minecraft/mods/)
+Copy '''ConfigurableThaumcraftAspects-1.6.4-0.4.zip''' into your mods folder (.minecraft/mods/)

 Configuration
 ============================================
 1. Upon launching the client, this mod will create the necessary file and directory to use the mod.